-Fifteen healthy individuals (1 female, 14 male) aged between 20 - 32 (mean 25.5) completed a single-blind, placebo-controlled crossover study of 15mg oral tiagabine (Gabitril) and placebo.
-Study days were separated by at least a week, with each day consisting of 4 MEG scans; an initial 'pre-drug' recording, followed by post-ingestion scans at 1, 3 and 5 hours.
-MEG data from the active task protocols in this study, including a full overview of the design, has been published previously (Magazzini et al., 2016; Muthukumaraswamy et al., 2013).
+Fifteen healthy individuals (1 female, 14 male) aged between 20 and 32 (mean 25.5) completed a single-blind, placebo-controlled crossover study of 15 mg oral tiagabine (Gabitril) and placebo.
+Study days were separated by at least a week, with each day consisting of 4 MEG scans; an initial 'pre-drug' recording, followed by post-ingestion scans at 1, 3 and 5 h.
+MEG data from the active task protocols, including an overview of the design, has been published previously (Magazzini et al., 2016; Muthukumaraswamy et al., 2013).
 All study participants gave informed consent and the study procedures were approved by the UK National Research Ethics Service (South East Wales).
-Volunteers were excluded if they reported personal history of psychiatric or neurological diagnosis, current recreational or prescription drug use, or impaired liver function, indicated by conventional liver function test.
+Volunteers were excluded if they reported personal history of psychiatric or neurological diagnosis, current recreational or prescription drug use, or impaired liver function.
+Participants completed the Subject High Assessment Scale (SHAS) (Schuckit, 1980) immediately following the end of each scan.